pringshia/machinate/README.md

 # Use

 Every app has states.
 1) Define them.
 2) Implement them.
+3) Connect them.

 ### **1. define your app's states**